is-leeroy-jenkins/BudgetPy/README.md

 # Budget-Py
 ![](https://github.com/is-leeroy-jenkins/BudgetPy/blob/master/etc/img/github/BudgetPy.png)
 # Overview
+projections of federal outlays, which, as required by law, reflect the assumption that current laws will generally remain unchanged.
+Those projections encompass the current year—the year in which the projections are made and a projection period of 5 or 10 years in the future.
 The **Outlay Projector** is a forecasting model that uses historical expenditure data, generative AI, and machine-learning to project future outlays by agency and fiscal year.
 ### Data-Driven Forecasting
 - Uses historical budget data from the Office of Management & Budget from FY1962 to FY2024 to predict FY2025 and beyond.